igorlfs/nvim-dap-view/README.md

 ![REPL view](https://github.com/user-attachments/assets/43caeb02-ff9e-47ea-a4c1-ab5dd30d8a3c)

 You can also interact with the console provided by `nvim-dap` (though, arguably, that's not a feature from `nvim-dap-view`).
-By the default, the console has its own window, but it can be configured to be shown with the other views.
+By the default, the console has its own window, but it can be configured to be shown with the other views, details on the [defaul config](#configuration) section.

 The console's default size (height) is resized to match your `nvim-dap-view` configuration.
 You can also either completely [hide](#hide-terminal) it (if it's not being used at all) or hide it only during session initialization.